jimdevops19/Blackjack/readme.md

         - classes: ImageTk, Image (download with pip)
     - Tkinter, os, random (Should be installed by default)

-Since i did not make the project too heavy, i passed on the venv option.
+Since i did want upload too heavy content, i passed on VENV.

 ### 2)
  - Download an executable file from: